 The artists will be provided with background information from Culture Commons in advance of the Creative Workforce Workshops, drawing out some of the background and context to the workshop discussions and themes likely to emerge.

 Criteria to apply

-Artists working in the following art forms are invited to apply: illustration, drawing, painting, mixed media and digital art
+Experience of working in one of the following art forms: illustration, drawing, painting, printmaking, mixed media and/or digital art

 How to apply

 Applicants should submit the following information via this link, you will be asked to submit the following information: